-Homelessness is the most significant and urgent issue of public concern facing Olympia.
-In recent years, our community has seen increased homelessness.
-Although homelessness is most visible within the urban hub of downtown, this issue affects all of Thurston County.
+Homelessness is the most significant and urgent public concern facing our community.
+The 2018 Point in Time Census counted 835 homeless individuals in the county, marking a 56% increase from 2017.
+Although homelessness is most visible within the urban hub of downtown Olympia, this issue affects all of Thurston County

-In July 2018, the Olympia City Council approved an ordinance that declared a state of emergency related to homelessness.
-Doing so enables the City of Olympia to more expeditiously respond to the needs of the community.
+In July 2018, the Olympia City Council declared a state of public health emergency related to homelessness (view ordinance).
+Doing so enables the City to respond to the needs in the community more quickly.

 What is the City Doing to Address Homelessness?

 The City of Olympia is committed to treating unsheltered people with respect, dignity and compassion and to minimizing harm and trauma as we assist them.
 We are working to provide safe and legal shelter options, while we manage City property for its intended use and balance the needs of the unsheltered with the impacts on the community.